ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 At this point, you've learned about the architecture behind Evo 2, how it can be used to generate novel genomic sequences and how Evo 2 could identify features in the latent space of DNA.
 What I haven't discussed is the future of Evo 2 and where biologists will use the model.

-To get a sense of the limitations and potential of Evo 2, I'd recommend reading the socratic dialogue in [owlposting](https://x.com/owl_posting)'s [two](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility) [blogs](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility-a78) about Evo 2.
+To get a sense of the limitations and potential of Evo 2, I'd recommend reading [owlposting](https://x.com/owl_posting)'s [socratic](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility) [dialogue](https://www.owlposting.com/p/a-socratic-dialogue-over-the-utility-a78) on Evo 2.
 I generally agree with owlposting's high-level assessments:
 - Evo 2 needs real-world validation for pathogenicity prediction to be used in production workflows, because it was only evaluated with digital models, not on any real-world biological experiments.
 - High-fidelity genome generation at scale is only possible with large models such as Evo 2, not through manual human design.
 But the utility today is bottlenecked by DNA synthesis costs.